jeffprestes/sjrpc/README.md

 Using an embedded and local [BadgerDB](https://github.com/dgraph-io/badger) database, **sjrpc** hashes the Request, uses the request hash as Key, perform the remote JSON-RPC call and saves the remote response locally.
 At next call it gets the content from the local database.

+## Security

+As it keeps the cache data locally, your project does not face a risk to get tampered data.
+We do not recommend you expose it externally.

 ## Installation

 ### Download